CISecurity/CCPA-Docs/docs/Configuration Guide.md

 ![](https://i.imgur.com/KiAmbP0.png)

 2. Unzip the CIS-CAT bundle within the **CIS** folder on the *CIS Host Server* and move the Assessor folder to the root of the **CIS** folder.
+3. If using a version of CIS-CAT that has embedded Java (contains the 'jre' folder), then go to Step 6, else go to next step
-3. Create the following directories beneath the CIS folder on the *CIS Host Server*:
+4. Create the following directories beneath the CIS folder on the *CIS Host Server*:
 	- Java
 	- Java64
 	- Reports
-4. To copy the java runtime (JRE) to the CIS folder do the following:
+5. To copy the java runtime (JRE) to the CIS folder do the following:
 	- Browse to the location where Java is installed, by default Java is located at “%ProgramFiles%\Java”.
 	- Copy the 32-bit JRE that applies to the targets you will be evaluating, such as jre1.8.0_201, to the Java folder created above
 	- Copy the 64-bit JRE that applies to the targets you will be evaluating, such as jre1.8.0_201, to the Java64 folder created above
-5. Move the Assessor\misc\Windows\cis-cat-centralized.bat file or the Assessor\misc\Windows\cis-cat-centralized-ccpd.bat file to the root of the CIS folder, depending on whether you want to write the assessment reports to the *CIS Host Server* or configure the centralized script to send the assessment reports directly to a CIS-CAT Pro Dashboard (CCPD).
+6. Move the Assessor\misc\Windows\cis-cat-centralized.bat file or the Assessor\misc\Windows\cis-cat-centralized-ccpd.bat file to the root of the CIS folder, depending on whether you want to write the assessment reports to the *CIS Host Server* or configure the centralized script to send the assessment reports directly to a CIS-CAT Pro Dashboard (CCPD).
-6. Share the **CIS** folder as CIS.
+7. Share the **CIS** folder as CIS.

 The resulting directory structure should be as follows:

+If using the embedded Java, then CIS\Java and CIS\Java64 folders are not necessary.

 	- CIS\Assessor
 	- CIS\Assessor\benchmarks